Police warning to youths over 'urban exploring'

 Image caption,

-The boys were pictured on top of the former Debenhams building by a member of the public on Saturday
+A group of boys were pictured on top of the former Debenhams building by a member of the public on Saturday

 • Published

-Officers said the three boys, who were 10 to 12 years old, were detained and issued with a dispersal order, excluding them from the area.
+The three boys, who were 10 to 12 years old, were detained and issued with a dispersal order, excluding them from the area.
 A fourth boy left shortly before officers arrived.

-After taking the boys home, police also gave them a community resolution order and were "reminded of the risks of 'urban exploring' and trespassing at derelict buildings",
+After taking the boys home, police also gave them a community resolution order and were "reminded of the risks of 'urban exploring' and trespassing at derelict buildings".

 Police CCTV vans outside of former Debenhams store in Nottingham